Parts of a Seed and Their Functions

 A seed is a structure that encloses the embryo of a plant in a protective outer covering.
 Under favorable conditions of growth, a seed gives rise to a new plant, using the nutrients stored in them.

-The union of the male and female reproductive cells inside the ripened ovule of a flower, helps in the formation of seeds in a plant.
+The union of the male and female reproductive cells inside the ripened ovule of a flower helps in the formation of seeds in a plant.
 Different seeds have different sizes, shapes, and colors that participate in the reproduction of flowering plants.

-What are the Different Parts of a Seed
+Parts and Structure of a Seed

 A typical seed consists of three main parts: 1) seed coat, 2) endosperm, and 3) embryo.

 1) Seed Coat